material-motion/material-motion/specifications/runtime/runtime.md

     runtime = Runtime()

-**Transaction commit API**: Provide an API to commit Transactions to a Runtime.
+**commit API**: Provide an API to commit Transactions to a Runtime.

 Example pseudo-code: